 - Monthly rent ranges from approximately $300 up to approximately $550

 - Resident Artists are required to use their studios a minimum of 20 hours a week during peak seasons (June 1 – September 30 and December 1 – April 15).
 Artists are asked to use their studio a minimum of 10 hours per week during off season, with leniency for travel, etc.

 - Studios may be sublet for a maximum and total of six weeks during a one-year lease and three months during two-year lease term.

 - A Resident Artist will be required to sublet their studio if they plan to travel for more than 4 weeks during any time of the year.
 Artists will also be asked to sublet their studio for health related or personal leaves of absence that are anticipated to last (or end up lasting) longer than 4 weeks.

 - All Sublets shall go through the Red Brick.
 Subletting artists will be selected from a pre-established list of approved tenants generated from those not accepted during the application process or otherwise reviewed on a rolling basis by the Selection Committee.
 Subletter will have the option to review the list of approved artists and preference who they would like to sublet the studio to.
 Storage and usage will be handled on a case by case basis.

-- Artists are required to attend all monthly first Thursday Openings, with the exception of the April ArtStart opening, and host open studios during this time.
+- Artists are required to attend Gallery Openings, with the exception of the April ArtStart opening, and host open studios during this time.